 While living with fibromyalgia can be challenging, there are ways to effectively manage the illness:

-Medication: Two prescription medications recently were approved for the treatment of fibromyalgia.
-In June 2007, the Food and Drug Administration approved Lyrica (pregabalin), marketed by Pfizer, for the treatment of fibromyalgia.
-Next, the FDA approved Cymbalta (duloxetine hydrochloride), marketed by Eli Lilly and Co., in June 2008.
+Medication: Three prescription medications have been approved for the treatment of fibromyalgia.
+The first to be approved by the U.S. Food and Drug Administration to treat fibromyalgia was pregabalin (Lyrica®); the second was duloxetine (Cymbalta®); and the third was milnacipran (Savella®). in June 2008.
 In addition, over-the-counter nonsteroidal anti-inflammatory drugs (aspirin, ibuprofen, naproxen sodium), sleep medications, antidepressants (tricyclic antidepressants, selective serotonin reuptake inhibitors, mixed reuptake inhibitors), muscles relaxants and anti-seizure medications all are used to treat the pain associated with fibromyalgia.